 I'm no different (in the 'strapped for cash') category than most other folks.
 People I've invited over often ask me, once they've seen some of the gear and tools in my lab, 'How in the world did you afford all this?!'

 The answer can be summed up in one word: Scrounging!
 The art (yes, there is an art to it) of making the rounds of stores and swap meets where used electronics and computer hardware can be found, almost always at prices way below even wholesale.

 Some of the examples I've been blessed enough to find are:

-· (August 2003) An IFR (now Aeroflex) model 1600CSA RF communications analyzer, or 'service monitor.'
+(August 2003) An IFR (now Aeroflex) model 1600CSA RF communications analyzer, or 'service monitor.'
 An excellent general-purpose instrument for working with radio equipment, both commercial and amateur.
 It is, essentially, a combination of several pieces of test gear in one box.
-It includes a synthesized signal generator, modulation monitor, DVM, oscilloscope, function generator, RF wattmeter, and other such RF-related niceties.
+It includes synthesized RF and audio signal generators, a modulation monitor, DVM, oscilloscope, function generator, RF wattmeter, and other such RF-related niceties.
 Original manufacturer's price: Over $24,000.
 My cost, at the Radio Club of Tacoma swap meet: $2,250 (about 1/12th of the original price).

 I could write a book about the stuff I've found over the years, but I'll leave it at this: The entire 'Underground Economy' is very much alive and well, and it can provide a rich source for some outstanding hardware and software!

 This is a blunt way of saying that the surplus market may not be for everyone.
 Use these guidelines to decide for yourself.